Liquid-solid friction on crystalline surfaces: a perspective: Perspectives in liquid-solid friction

 \subsection{Super-lubricity or the puzzle of graphene friction}

-The measurement of ultra-fast water flow across carbon nanotube-based membranes has sparked a revolution in nanofluidics and given the water-carbon interface a place of its own.
+The measurement of ultra-fast water flow in carbon nanotubes has sparked a revolution in nanofluidics and given the water-carbon interface a place of its own.
 The massive slippage suggested by these early measurements is in apparent contradiction with the moderate hydrophilicity of graphite.
 As detailed above, friction on the inner wall of carbon nanotubes is extremely small and strongly radius dependent.
-For water on graphene, although some results -- obtained with an original system -- suggest a possibly huge slip length \cite{xie2018fast}, it has still never been measured consistently.
-The slippage transluency demonstrated in the group of Ming Ma \cite{li_translucency_2022} clarifies that graphene on a substrate is radically different from its suspended counterpart.
+For water on graphene, although some results obtained with an original micro-channel system by Duan \textit{et al.}, suggest a possibly huge slip length of hundreds of nanometers \cite{xie2018fast}, it has still never been measured consistently.
+Ma \textit{et al.} \cite{li_translucency_2022} (\textit{cf.} Figure \ref{Figure_AFM} \textbf{d}) have demonstrated a slippage transluency of graphene, analog to the previously reported wetting transluency \cite{ondarccuhu2016wettability}.
+Thus, graphene on a substrate is radically different from its suspended counterpart, from both the contact angle and the slippage perspective.
 It is thus unsurprising that the inner-wall of carbon nanotubes behaves so strikingly differently to graphene crystals deposited on flat surfaces.
 To this day, liquid superlubricity remains an exclusive property of carbon nanotubes inner walls and it is a huge challenge to extend it to other surfaces.
 For technological purposes, it appears necessary to leverage these results in order to fabricate affordable highly permeable CNT-based membranes.